 - Muhammad Hamza Shahzad, an 11-year-old boy who grew up in Birmingham, UK.
 He is the world’s youngest computer programmer who at the young age of 6, was granted a Microsoft programming certificate after studying for six months, receiving a score of 757 on his exam.
 That was 57 points higher than the passing score Microsoft set.

 - 16-year-old Tanmay Bakshi addressed over 10,000 coders at IBM’s biggest-ever developer meet in Bengaluru at 12 years of age, in 2016.

-Schools teach basic languages at older grades, that is if they have the subject at all.
+Schools teach these languages at older grades, only if they have the subject at all.
 Further, schools do not incorporate the proper coding languages that give your kid an edge in their career.
-They also do not have the appropriate and required tools and resources, as are available in supplemental programs.
-Besides, supplemental coding programs for kids enable one-on-one teaching, and personalized classes.
-This precious time and individually directed time and effort are super rare.
-Kids who learn to code live with a personal tutor are therefore likely to perform better than their peers in a school-room.
+They also do not have the appropriate and required tools and resources that are available in supplemental programs.

 4. Is coding for kids good?

 Now moving on to the most real question of all.

 I’m sure as a parent you’d have tons of questions.

 Well, hold tight.